Oberon00/apollo/doc/styleguide.md

 - Annotate functions that never return (e.g. because they always call `lua_error`, `abort`, `terminate`, etc. or always throw exceptions) with [`BOOST_NORETURN`][boost-noreturn].
+- For empty functions, either put a comment `// NOP` (for “No OPeration”) inside the braces or put the closing brace on the same line as the opening one, without a space in between.

 ## Types